How to pair kitchen countertops and cabinets

 If you're looking to create color combinations that go great together, you'll want at least some variation.
 Generally speaking, stark white cupboards with stark white countertops are usually too dull-looking.
 But if you have white, marble countertops that have blue veining, you can pair them with white cupboards and pick up the blue from the countertops somewhere else in the room.
 Another option is to have blue cupboards so that the blue in the marble will pop more.

-Techniques for Combining Colors
+Techniques for Combining kitchen countertops and cabinets

 Even if you choose a monochromatic color scheme, you'll want at least several shades of your chosen color.
 For instance, if you choose to use varying shades of beige as the basis of your design, you'll want at least two shades of beige, and you'll likely want a brown or white to add contrast.
 Also, when you're choosing your color scheme, one technique that you can use is to use a lot of one color in an area to pull out the color in another piece in your kitchen.
 For instance, if you have a granite countertop that has flecks of gold in it, you can make the gold in your granite countertops more dramatic by adding gold to your cupboards.